causify-ai/tutorials/class_project_instructions/Projects/Dask_Project_Description.md

 **Description**

-Dask is a flexible parallel computing library for analytics that enables users to scale their data processing tasks across multiple cores or even distributed clusters.
-It provides a familiar interface for users of NumPy, Pandas, and Scikit-learn, allowing for seamless integration of large datasets without sacrificing ease of use.
-Key features include:
+Dask is a flexible parallel computing library for analytics that enables users to scale Python workflows from a single machine to a cluster.
+It allows for the manipulation of large datasets that do not fit into memory and integrates seamlessly with NumPy, Pandas, and Scikit-learn.

-- **Parallel Computing**: Efficiently handles large datasets by distributing tasks across multiple CPU cores.
-- **Dynamic Task Scheduling**: Automatically optimizes task execution based on available resources.
-- **Familiar API**: Works similarly to NumPy and Pandas, making it accessible for users already familiar with these libraries.
-- **Scalability**: Can scale from a single machine to a cluster of machines, suitable for big data tasks.
+Technologies Used
+Dask

+- Provides parallelized computations for large datasets.
+- Supports out-of-core computing, enabling operations on datasets larger than memory.
+- Integrates with existing Python libraries, allowing for familiar data manipulation techniques.

 ---

-### Project 1: Customer Segmentation Using E-Commerce Data
+### Project 1: Predicting Housing Prices (Difficulty: 1 - Easy)
-**Difficulty**: 1 (Easy)

-**Project Objective**: The goal is to segment customers based on their purchasing behavior to identify distinct groups for targeted marketing strategies.

-**Dataset Suggestions**: Look for open datasets on Kaggle related to e-commerce transactions.

-**Tasks**:
-- **Data Ingestion**: Load a large e-commerce dataset using Dask's DataFrame to handle data that may not fit in memory.
+**Project Objective**
+Develop a predictive model for housing prices using a large dataset.
+The goal is to optimize the model’s accuracy in predicting prices based on various features such as location, size, and amenities.

+**Dataset Suggestions**
+Find a housing dataset on Kaggle that includes various features and price information.

+**Tasks**
+- **Set Up Dask Environment**: Install Dask and configure it to work with your local machine or a cloud environment.
+- **Load and Explore Dataset**: Use Dask to load the housing dataset and perform initial exploratory data analysis (EDA).
-- **Data Preprocessing**: Clean and preprocess the data by handling missing values and transforming categorical variables.
+- **Data Preprocessing**: Handle missing values and convert categorical variables using Dask's DataFrame capabilities.
-- **Feature Engineering**: Create new features based on purchase history (e.g., total spend, frequency of purchases).
+- **Feature Engineering**: Create new features that may enhance model performance, such as price per square foot.
-- **Clustering**: Implement K-means clustering to segment customers into distinct groups based on engineered features.
-- **Visualization**: Use Dask’s integration with visualization libraries to plot the clusters and interpret the results.

-**Bonus Ideas**: Explore different clustering algorithms (e.g., DBSCAN) and compare the results or visualize customer journeys.
+- **Model Training**: Train a regression model (e.g., Random Forest) using Dask-ML to predict housing prices.
+- **Model Evaluation**: Evaluate the model using metrics like RMSE and visualize results with Dask’s plotting capabilities.

 ---

-### Project 2: Real-Time Log Analysis for Anomaly Detection
-**Difficulty**: 2 (Medium)

-**Project Objective**: Develop a system to analyze server logs in real-time to detect anomalies that may indicate security breaches or system failures.

-**Dataset Suggestions**: Utilize public datasets of server logs available on GitHub or Kaggle.

-**Tasks**:
-- **Data Ingestion**: Stream in log data using Dask's capabilities to handle large log files efficiently.
-- **Preprocessing**: Clean the log data by parsing timestamps, filtering out irrelevant entries, and normalizing formats.
-- **Feature Extraction**: Extract features such as request frequency, response times, and error rates from the logs.
-- **Anomaly Detection**: Implement isolation forest or one-class SVM using Dask-ML to identify anomalous patterns in the log data.
+### Project 2: Analyzing Global Climate Change Data (Difficulty: 2 - Medium)

+**Project Objective**
+Analyze historical climate data to identify trends and make predictions about future climate conditions.
+The objective is to optimize the model for predicting temperature changes over the next decade.

+**Dataset Suggestions**
+Access climate datasets from public government portals or Kaggle that include historical temperature and precipitation data.

+**Tasks**
+- **Set Up Dask Client**: Configure Dask to leverage parallel computing for data processing.
+- **Load and Clean Data**: Use Dask to load the climate dataset, clean it, and handle any inconsistencies.
-- **Real-Time Monitoring**: Set up a monitoring dashboard to visualize incoming log data and detected anomalies in real-time.
+- **Time-Series Analysis**: Perform time-series analysis to extract seasonal trends and anomalies in temperature data.

-**Bonus Ideas**: Experiment with different anomaly detection techniques and compare their effectiveness on the dataset.
+- **Feature Engineering**: Create features based on time (e.g., month, year) and other climatic variables.
+- **Modeling**: Implement a time-series forecasting model (e.g., ARIMA or Prophet) using Dask to predict future temperatures.
+- **Visualization**: Visualize the trends and predictions using Dask and Matplotlib to communicate findings effectively.

 ---

-### Project 3: Predictive Maintenance for Industrial Equipment
-**Difficulty**: 3 (Hard)

-**Project Objective**: Build a predictive maintenance model to forecast equipment failures based on sensor data collected from machinery.

-**Dataset Suggestions**: Look for public datasets from government portals or Kaggle that include time-series sensor data from industrial equipment.

-**Tasks**:
-- **Data Ingestion**: Load time-series sensor data using Dask, ensuring that the data is manageable and scalable.
-- **Data Cleaning**: Handle missing values and outliers in the time-series data to prepare it for analysis.
-- **Feature Engineering**: Create time-based features (e.g., rolling averages, time since last maintenance) and extract relevant statistics from the sensor readings.
-- **Model Development**: Utilize Dask-ML to implement a regression model (e.g., Random Forest or Gradient Boosting) to predict the time until equipment failure.
+### Project 3: Large-Scale Sentiment Analysis on Social Media (Difficulty: 3 - Hard)

+**Project Objective**
+Conduct a large-scale sentiment analysis of social media posts to detect public sentiment trends over time.
+The goal is to optimize the model for accuracy in classifying sentiments as positive, negative, or neutral.

+**Dataset Suggestions**
+Utilize a public dataset from Kaggle that contains a large volume of social media posts with associated metadata.

+**Tasks**
+- **Set Up Dask and NLP Libraries**: Install and configure Dask along with necessary NLP libraries (e.g., SpaCy or NLTK).
+- **Load and Preprocess Data**: Use Dask to load the dataset, performing tokenization and text cleaning in parallel.
+- **Sentiment Analysis**: Train a sentiment analysis model using pre-trained embeddings (e.g., BERT) with Dask-ML for scalability.
+- **Feature Engineering**: Generate additional features such as post length, hashtags, and engagement metrics.
-- **Model Evaluation**: Evaluate the model's performance using appropriate metrics (e.g., RMSE, MAE) and conduct hyperparameter tuning for optimization.
+- **Model Evaluation**: Evaluate the model using classification metrics (precision, recall, F1-score) and visualize the results.

-**Bonus Ideas**: Investigate the impact of different feature sets on the predictive accuracy or implement a more complex deep learning model using Dask’s compatibility with libraries like TensorFlow or PyTorch.

----

-These projects are designed to provide a comprehensive understanding of Dask while applying it to real-world data science problems, encouraging students to explore and innovate within their chosen domains.
+- **Trend Analysis**: Analyze sentiment trends over time and correlate them with significant events using Dask’s time-series capabilities.

+**Bonus Ideas (Optional)**
+- Implement a streaming pipeline to analyze sentiment in real-time from a public social media API.
+- Compare the performance of different sentiment analysis models (e.g., traditional vs. deep learning).
+- Extend the project to include topic modeling on the same dataset to identify prevalent themes.